SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 ##### 2.1.4.4 App logic
 The main logic of the service is described in cloud_service/service_dds/src/**app.py**.

-To work with the service, we will use the class **BackgroundScheduler**, which will launch a worker at a specified interval.
+To work with the service, I use the class **BackgroundScheduler**, which launch a worker at a specified interval.

 In this case, the run function in the proc object is the entry point to the main logic of message processing.

-With the specified interval, the scheduler will launch the run function, inside which messages are read and processed from Kafka.
+With the specified interval, the scheduler launch the run function, inside which messages are read and processed from Kafka.

-Thus, micro-batch processing will be implemented.
+Thus, micro-batch processing implemented.

 ```python
 import logging